puppetlabs/puppetlabs-docker_platform/README.md

 #####`dm_basesize`

 The size to use when creating the base device, which limits the size of images and containers.
-Valid values: TODO.
+Accepts a size such as 5G, 10G, 11G.
 Default value is 10G.

 #####`dm_fs`

-The filesystem to use for the base image (xfs or ext4).
-Valid values: TODO.
-Defaults to ext4.
+The filesystem to use for the base image.
+Valid values: 'xfs' or 'ext4'.
+Defaults to 'ext4'.

 #####`dm_mkfsarg`